top of page

 Dreams are a work of art of consciousness, they can be signposts in our lives and open new horizons.
 They appear spontaneously or we ask for a dream design to be able to face a problem.

 In the case of psychological disorders, dreams appear that reveal the background of the illness and can be used as a healing factor.
 They open up a way out of difficulties and also reveal our shortcomings.
 I have been able to tackle the problems of psychosomatic disorders in many patients thanks to their dreams.
-I have been able to tackle the problems of psychosomatic disorders in many patients in my Swiss practice thanks to their dreams.
+I have been able to tackle the problems of psychosomatic disorders in many patients in my Swiss practice.

-In order to show the special nature of the dreams, I asked for dream designs of my previous efforts after completing my studies.
+In order to demonstrate the uniqueness of dreams, I requested dream interpretations of my efforts to date.
 The following four dreams form a partial synopsis of my studies.
-I would like to use them to emphasise the depth and expressiveness of the dream world.
+With them, I would like to highlight the depth and significance of the dream world.

 The first dream represents my entry into the symbolism of an African worldview, in which I was not only able to escape the clutches of the unconscious, but also gain a new perspective.
 The comprehensive account of her life can be found in the aforementioned studies (Symbols of Life, Symbols of Death, Karanga Mythology (see books, reviews).